Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Introduction

 For the measurement problem, ML-based approaches have been developed in recent years.
-For example, Liang et al. \cite{RL4shotAllocation} developed an RL agent that dynamically allocates measurement shots during a VQE optimization, decreasing the total measurements while still converging to the ground-state energy.
-Each of these developments, from analytic grouping to RL-based policies, contributes to reducing quantum measurement overhead within the current noisy intermediate-scale quantum (NISQ) era.
+For example, Liang et al. \cite{RL4shotAllocation} developed an RL agent that dynamically allocates measurement shots during a VQE optimization, thereby reducing the total number of measurements while still converging to the ground-state energy.
+Each of these developments, from analytic grouping to RL-based policies, helps reduce quantum measurement overhead in the current noisy intermediate-scale quantum (NISQ) era.
 Additionally, early evidence of efficiency gains from generative models in quantum computation is already emerging.
 Zou et al. \cite{GQE} demonstrated that embedding a flow-based generative model into VQE can further accelerate its convergence \cite{FlowVQEWarm}.
-Additionally, Nakaji et al. optimized a classical generative model to produce quantum circuits with desired properties.
+Additionally, Nakaji et al \cite{GQE}. optimized a classical generative model to produce quantum circuits with desired properties.

-Despite these advances, most current methods focus on optimizing a single objective or tasks (e.g., minimizing variance and identifying one locally optimal shot distribution).
-Greedy optimization and RL-based algorithms often converge to a single local optimal solution, neglecting alternative candidates that may be as effective or more optimal.
+Despite these advances, most current methods focus on optimizing a single objective or task (e.g., minimizing variance and identifying a single locally optimal shot distribution).
+Greedy strategies and RL-based algorithms often converge to a single local optimal solution, leaving other regions of the solution space unexplored.
 This highlights a limitation of both approaches, particularly in RL, where it is well known that agents can be trapped in a single mode of the solution space \cite{bioseq, bengio2021flow}.
-Such a lack of diversity can be problematic in scientific applications, where multiple distinct measurement schemes or experimental designs could yield satisfactory results.
-Restricting exploration to a single solution risks overlooking other viable and potentially more practical alternatives for quantum technologies.
+Restricting exploration to a single solution may overlook other viable groupings with different measurement or circuit-cost trade-offs.